 Please wait.
 Due to its content this page might take a while to load...

-The section "Sequence" in the Configuration tab enables you to set up (initial) properties of timeline specific elements like the sequence itself, container, cues and others.
+The section "Sequence" in the User category from the Configuration tab enables you to set up (initial) properties of timeline specific elements like the sequence itself, container, cues and others.

 Sequence Initial Values

-Enter the properties that should be applied as soon as a new sequence is added to the project.
+These properties are applied as soon as a new sequence is added to the project.
 For more information about these and other sequence settings see the Sequence Inspector.

 - Overlapped Clips Resolution Mode